wp-plugins/wp-symposium-pro/readme.txt

 The best way to see it in action, and try it out for free, is visit http://www.wpsymposiumpro.com !

 == Changelog ==

+14.05.21 Added filters to support new Forum Extensions plugin

 14.05.20 Added filters to support WYSIWYG option for Forum Toolbar